 • 80% of Mac owners believe Mac has a better value.

-• 58% of Mac user think Mac is intuitive and easy to use.
+• 58% of Mac users think Mac is intuitive and easy to use.

-• 50% of Mac users regard Mac has longer lasting and is more secure.
+• 50% of Mac users regard Mac as long-lasting and is more secure.

 How to get a Mac ready for your teens?

-To protect your teens from possible harm while using Mac, it is necessary to apply parental control on the Mac first.
-A powerful parental control app will make things easier for parents.
+To prevent your teenagers from possible dangers when using Macs, parents need to apply parental controls on the Mac first.
+Powerful parental control applications will make it easier for parents

 What will you do to monitor your kid's Mac usage?